Explore the Majestic Rock Fortress of Sigiriya, Sri Lanka.

 The Lion’s Gate

-To enter the summit, you’ll pass through the impressive Lion’s Gate, a stone structure once adorned with a massive lion sculpture, though only the paws remain today.
-The gate is a symbol of power and marks the entrance to the king’s domain.
+To reach the summit, you’ll stroll through the lovely Lion’s Gate, once adorned with a massive lion statue.
+Sadly, only the paws remain!
+This gate is a symbol of strength, welcoming you into the king’s domain.

 The Lion’s Paw Staircase